phe2i/OroTsukuIndex/README.md

 This repository is intended for **archival, reference, and fan purposes** and is not affiliated with NetEase Games or Onmyoji.

 Original artwork, game assets, merchandise, models, trademarks, and other materials remain the property of their respective copyright holders and creators.

 ---

-# Maintainer

-This project is independently organized and maintained by **[phe2i (飞Pheii)](https://github.com/phe2i)**.

-If you find incorrect information, missing credits, or useful archival sources, please feel free to contact me through the available contact methods.

----